kirkland-house/kirkland-house.github.io/README.md

-# GetMIT!
+# GetKirkland!
-A small clone of [2048](http://gabrielecirulli.github.io/2048/) by Gabrielle Cirulli and [1024](https://play.google.com/store/apps/details?id=com.veewo.a1024), based on [Mitchell Gu's GetMIT](http://mitchgu.github.io/GetMIT/) (also a clone).
+A clone of [GetMIT](http://mitchgu.github.io/GetMIT/) by Mitchell Gu and [2048](http://gabrielecirulli.github.io/2048/) by Gabrielle Cirulli.

-Made just for fun; no hard feelings to other houses!
-[Play it here!](https://andreazhangj.github.io/)
+Made just for fun!
+[Play it here!](https://kirkland-house.github.io/)